 The people of your culture cling with fanatical tenacity to the specialness of man.
-They want desperately to perceive a vast gulf between man and the rest of creation. -Ishmael 1
+They want desperately to perceive a vast gulf between man and the rest of creation.1

 For the destiny of humans and the destiny of animals is the same: As one dies, so dies the other; Both have the same breath of life.
 And humans have no preeminence over the animals…All go to the same place; All come from dust, And to dust all shall return. -Ecclesiastes 3:19-20

 What is humankind’s place among the animals?
 Should we even count human beings among the animals at all?
 Perhaps we—as men and women—are something else entirely?
 Such questions are not new.
-Indeed, they are as old as writing itself and similar ponderings about human identity occupy the most ancient of texts.
+Indeed, they are as old as writing itself and similar pondering about human identity occupies the most ancient of texts.
 While many of these primeval writings have crumbled in the winds of time and have come to us only in fragments, the Genesis account of human and animal origins remains a living document that occupies a vital place in the life of Christian practice and thought.
 In the first chapter of the Genesis narrative we read that humans—male and female—were created in the image (tselem) and likeness (demuth) of God.
 But what does this mean?
-There is certainly no shortage of proposed answers, and over two thousand years of theological tradition bears witness to this fact.
+There is certainly no shortage of proposed answers (over two thousand years of theological tradition bears witness to this fact).
 Here, however, we are not primarily interested in tradition—as valuable and insightful as it may be—but we are concerned with what the Bible itself has to say.

 As intriguing as such perceived indicators of human uniqueness are, and regardless of the scientific status of claims for such distinguishing human traits, the idea that there are particular physical features and/or behavioral characteristics that make men—and not beasts—in the image and likeness of God is not one that is found anywhere in the pages of Holy Scripture.
 With regard to humans as “the image and likeness of God,” a literal and consistent reading of the Genesis narratives discloses that the imago Dei designation does not refer to unique characteristics or capacities which humans posses in a way that excludes other non-human animals.